GonzoReal/Gonzalo_Aguilar_Projects/README.md

 ![This is an image](Screen Shot 2022-07-12 at 11.02.04 AM.png)
 ALL SQL QUIERIES [HERE](https://github.com/GonzoReal/Gonzalo_Aguilar_Projects/blob/main/SQL%20QUERIES)

-C6, Arcitys, Clayster, Abezy, Simp, and Scump have all earned more than a milion dollars playing videgames specifcally in Call of Duty, So the next time you tell your kid to stop playing video games remeber that he/she can have a comfortable living.
+C6,  Arcitys,  Clayster,  Abezy,  Simp, and Scump have all earned more than a milion dollars playing videgames specifcally in Call of Duty, So the next time you tell your kid to stop playing video games remeber that he/she can have a comfortable living doing the things they enjoy which is gaming

 Ian porter known as **C6** in game is the **1# console player by earnings in the last 30 days**
 ![this is an image](Dashboard 2-13.pdf)